d12frosted/elpa-mirror/gnu/ellama-readme.txt

   • `ellama-naming-scheme': How to name new sessions.
   • `ellama-naming-provider': LLM provider for generating session names by LLM.
 If not set `ellama-provider' will be used.
+  • `ellama-chat-translation-enabled': Enable chat translations if set.
+  • `ellama-translation-provider': LLM translation provider.
+    `ellama-provider' will be used if not set.

 [zephyr] <https://ollama.ai/library/zephyr>